Mint-System/Odoo-Apps-Connector/meilisearch_base/README.rst

 Meilisearch Base
 ================

-Sets up meilisearch indexes and provides document mixin.
+Sets up meilisearch indexes and provides a document mixin.

 For a detailed documentation have a look at https://www.odoo-wiki.org/meilisearch-base.html

 Configuration
 ~~~~~~~~~~~~~

-* Setup Meilisearch API and Meilisearch index
+* Setup Meilisearch API and Meilisearch Index
-* Inherit the Meilisearch document mixin in your model:
+* Inherit the Meilisearch document mixin in the model:

 .. code-block:: python